DanWhiting/model-fitting/README.md

 # model-fitting
-A collection of model fitting codes
+Codes for fitting models to data.